lovelyshell/lovelyshell.github.io/File-guide.md

 2 Access file data

-data area of files of different types are accessed by different getters.
+files of different types are accessed by different getters.

 .dict

 data area of directory is described by a dictionary, subfile names as key, and corresponding File object as value.

 .target

 data area of symbol link is described by a File object reference, constructed from link path.

 .raw, .text, .lines

 data area of regular files can be read out as bytes, str or List, utf8 encoding required for the latter two.

 ```python